nwchemgit/nwchem-wiki/Properties.md

 The output consists of the electric polarizability and optical rotation tensors (alpha, beta for optical rotation) in atomic units.
-The `response` keyword requires two arguments: response order and frequency in Hartree energy units (e.g. `response 1 0`).
+The `response` keyword requires two arguments: response order and frequency in Hartree energy units (the `aoresponse` keyword can be used with same effect as the `response` keyword).
 If the `velocity` or `giao` keywords are absent, the dipole-length form will be used for the dipole integrals.
 This is a bit faster.